open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-q-and-a-01.md

 ### Are you planning on instrumenting mainframe code?

-The observability back-end used by J’s team provided native instrumentation for the mainframe.
+The observability backend used by J’s team provided native instrumentation for the mainframe.
 J and his team would have loved to instrument mainframe code using OpenTelemetry.
 Unfortunately, there is currently no OpenTelemetry SDK for PL/I (and other mainframe languages such as